pankajChangra/react18-privateRoute/README.md

-# Private Route with React and redux App 18.2
+# Private Route with React 18

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).